chufz/incubatoR/README.md

 The **incubated sample names** contain a string identifing the different xenobiotic compounds used for incubation (e.g. Terbuthylazine) followed by a `_R` and a numeric value idenfing the replicate (e.g. XX_Terbuthylazine_R1.mzML).

-The **reference standard solution names** contain the name of the xenobiotic compound followed by a sting identifing to be a reference standard solution (e.g. XX_Terbuthylazine_clean.mzML)
+The **reference standard solution names** contain the name of the xenobiotic compound followed by a sting identifing to be a reference standard solution (e.g. `_clean` XX_Terbuthylazine_clean.mzML).

-The **negative controls** contain a string intentifing to be a negative control (e.g. XX_NC.mzML)
+The **negative controls** contain a string intentifing to be a negative control (e.g. XX_NC1.mzML).

-**Sample extraction blanks** and **Injection blanks** should also be identified by a unique string (e.g. XX_Blank1.mzML)
+**Sample extraction blanks** and **Injection blanks** should also be identified by a unique string (e.g. XX_Blank1.mzML or XX_B.mzML).

+Different ionization modes are stored in seperate folders named `Pos` and `Neg`.

 ## Order of calculation steps:

 Follwing calculation steps are provided:

- 1. Peaklist generation (XCMS and CAMERA []) by xx.R (xx.sh for parallel job submission)
+ 1. Peaklist generation (XCMS [1] and CAMERA [2]) by xcms.R and camera.R (jobsubmit_1xcms.sh and jobsubmit_camera for parallel job submission)
       INPUT:
       OUTPUT:
- 2. Calculation of the statistical comparisson by xx.R (xx.sh for parallel job submission)
+ 2. Calculation of the statistical comparisson by statistics.R (jobsubmit_2statistics.sh for parallel job submission), including the package Rvolcano [3] in case of the application of robust stastistics.
       INPUT:
       OUTPUT:
- 3. Filtering of non-metabolic features by several cut-off values and plotting for manual evaluation by xx.R (xx.sh for parallel job submission)
+ 3. Filtering of non-metabolic features by several cut-off values and plotting for manual evaluation by metabolites.R (jobsubmit_3metabolites.sh for parallel job submission)
       INPUT:
       OUTPUT:
- 4. EIC extraction of the suspected metabolite features xx.R (xx.sh for parallel job submission)
+ 4. EIC extraction of the suspected metabolite features eic.R (jobsubmit_4eic.sh for parallel job submission), based on MSnBase [4]
       INPUT:
       OUTPUT:
- 5. MSMS extraction an spectral purity evaluation (implementation of MSpurity []) by xx.R (xx.sh for parallel job submission)
+ 5. MSMS extraction an spectral purity evaluation (implementation of MSpurity [5]) by ddextract.R (jobsubmit_5ddextract.sh for parallel job submission)
       INPUT:
       OUTPUT:
- 6. Molecular formula annotation (implementation of GenForm []) by xx.R (xx.sh for parallel job submission)
+ 6. Molecular formula annotation - implementation of GenForm [6]  (jobsubmit_6genform.sh for parallel job submission).
       INPUT:
       OUTPUT:

+ ### References

+ [1] Smith, C. A.; Want, E. J.; O’Maille, G.; Abagyan, R.; Siuzdak, G. XCMS: Processing Mass Spectrometry Data for Metabolite Profiling Using Nonlinear Peak Alignment, Matching, and Identification.
+Anal.
+Chem.
+2006, 78 (3), 779–787. https://doi.org/10.1021/ac051437y.
+ [2] Hochreiter, S. Bioinformatics Research and Development: First International Conference, BIRD 2007, Berlin, Germany, March 12-14, 2007, Proceedings; Springer Science & Business Media, 2007.
+ [3] (1) Kumar, N.; Hoque, Md.
+A.; Sugimoto, M. Robust Volcano Plot: Identification of Differential Metabolites in the Presence of Outliers.
+BMC Bioinformatics 2018, 19. https://doi.org/10.1186/s12859-018-2117-2.
+ [4] Gatto, L.; Lilley, K. S. MSnbase-an R/Bioconductor Package for Isobaric Tagged Mass Spectrometry Data Visualization, Processing and Quantitation.
+Bioinformatics 2012, 28 (2), 288–289. https://doi.org/10.1093/bioinformatics/btr645.
+ [5] Lawson, T. N.; Weber, R. J. M.; Jones, M. R.; Chetwynd, A. J.; Rodrı́guez-Blanco, G.; Di Guida, R.; Viant, M. R.; Dunn, W. B. MsPurity: Automated Evaluation of Precursor Ion Purity for Mass Spectrometry-Based Fragmentation in Metabolomics.
+Anal.
+Chem.
+2017, 89 (4), 2432–2439. https://doi.org/10.1021/acs.analchem.6b04358.
+ [6] Meringer, M.; Reinker, S.; Zhang, J.; Muller, A. MS/MS Data Improves Automated Determination of Molecular Formulas by Mass Spectrometry.
+MATCH Communications in Mathematical and in Computer Chemistry 2011, 65, 259–290.